lyteword/kjv/psalms/psalm-143.md

 # Psalm 143

-<sup>1</sup> A Psalm of David.
-Hear my prayer, O LORD, give ear to my supplications: in thy faithfulness answer me, and in thy righteousness.
+<sup>1</sup> Hear my prayer, O LORD, give ear to my supplications: in thy faithfulness answer me, *and* in thy righteousness.

 <sup>2</sup> And enter not into judgment with thy servant: for in thy sight shall no man living be justified.